jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

   head(1)
 ```

-    ## # A tibble: 1 x 1
+    ## # A tibble: 1 × 1
     ##   dynamicProperties
     ##   <chr>
     ## 1 "{\"observerID\" : \"f35304ca-96ed-434f-9a3b-8b9ccf804127\", \"habitatType\" …

-The following solution is a bit cumbersome but the best I’ve found so
-far.
-The `tidyjson` package seem to have pretty poor performance on
-large datasets.
-I had a go at using `purrr::map` and `rjson::fromJSON`
-but I don’t seem to get this to work at the moment (although it did work
-at some point).

 Here, we split out the json string (dynamicProperties) into a separate
 table, and join it back to the original data afterwards.
 This takes
 about 30 seconds on a pretty fast machine.
+I tried various json-packages
+earlier with varying success, but this works and should be stable.

 ``` r
 system.time({